Library Regulations

 Fines for Late Returns

 Late returns shall be subject to fines.
 A fine is applicable in respect of each hour for items borrowed and not returned within two hours from the Course Material Reserve Section.
-Fines are imposed on the basis of the library working hours; hence, no fines shall accrue on Saturdays or on official public holidays.
+Fines are imposed on the basis of the library working hours; hence, no fines shall accrue on official public holidays and other days on which the library is closed.

-No new items shall be lent to users who have failed to return material which they have borrowed from the Library
+No new items shall be lent to users who have overdue library material or unpaid fines.

 Material missing on shelves

-Where users are unable to find on the shelf a particular item which appears to be in the Library they are requested to seek the assistance of the staff on the Circulation Desk.
+Where users are unable to find on the shelf a particular item which appears to be in the Library they are requested to firstly seek the assistance of the book shelving staff on each floor, then the staff on the Circulation Desk.
 Once the item in question is located it will be put aside and kept for a period of 7 days at the Lending Desk of which the user shall be informed of accordingly.
-If the item is not found within 15 days, it is listed as missing and subsequently searched for during re-arranging and classification of the stacks and finally in the process of stocktaking of the entire holdings.

 Library Notices